It’s bulking season!

 If you’re bulking but not gaining strength and muscle, (aka gaining fat not muscle) there are a few key things that could be going wrong.

-The biggest mistake you’re probably making is not getting enough daily protein intake.
+The biggest mistake you’re probably making is not getting enough daily protein intake or overall calories.

 But there are a few other pitfalls that could be slowing your progress, too.